 On May 19, 2016, the district court issued an order striking the answers of Esposito and Med Lien and subsequently held an evidentiary hearing to determine the amount of damages.
-On May 19, 2016, the court entered its Findings of Fact, Conclusions of Law and Order, holding the Defendants jointly and severally liable for Breach of Contract, Breach of the Implied Covenant of Good Faith and Fair Dealing, Fraud in the Inducement, Unjust Enrichment, Declaratory Relief, Accounting, Fraudulent Misrepresentation and/or
+On May 19, 2016, the court entered its Findings of Fact, Conclusions of Law and Order, holding the Defendants jointly and severally

 Concealment, and Fraudulent Conveyance/Transfer.
 On June 22, 2016, a Judgment was entered in favor of MFFK and against Defendants for each and every cause of action (independently and severally), resulting in an award of \$2,782,096 in compensatory damages.
-Each of the Defendants was also assessed \$100,000 in punitive damages for a toward award to MFFK in the amount of \$2,982,096.
+Each of the Defendants was also assessed \$100,000 in punitive damages for a total award to MFFK in the amount of \$2,982,096.
 The financial solvency of both debtors however, is questionable at best and thus, CLO cannot determine the likely amount of total recovery based upon the judgment.

 MFFK also brought claims under its Directors and Officer's Liability insurance policy to recoup the losses it sustained as a result of McDonald's misconduct and self-dealing but the insurance carrier initially denied coverage.
 On September 7, 2016, the parties stipulated to allow McDonald to amend his Answer to assert third-party claims against the Federal Insurance Company - Chubb Group of Insurance Companies ("Federal" and/or "Chubb") regarding its denial of insurance coverage to MFFK and McDonald.
 Thereafter, MFFK went to mediation with McDonald and Chubb on September 20, 2016, and again on December 8, 2016.
 The parties were able to reach a confidential global settlement agreement to resolve this matter, wherein Chubb paid MFFK a total of \$387,500 and McDonald's benefactors made a charitable donation of \$262,500 to MFFK on his behalf.
-Based upon Defendants satisfaction of their settlement obligations, MFFK's claims against McDonald had been dismissed with prejudice.
+Based upon Defendants satisfaction of their settlement obligations, MFFK's claims against McDonald were dismissed with prejudice.